-Convert Part-time School Liaison Supervisor to Full-time \$34,000 The current role of a School Liaison Supervisor (SLS) is to oversee the School Liaison Officers (SLO) and School Crossing Guards (SCG).
-During the regular school year, this employee is required to be available to all part-time employees throughout the various shifts.
+Convert Part-time School Liaison Supervisor to Full-time \$34,000 shifts.
 Supervision and evaluation of crossing guards is necessary at 6 schools in the City during early morning and afternoon hours, five days per week.
 If approved, this position will be assigned additional duties in support of the School Officer Program.